ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Results

-\textbf{F6: ABScribe reduces task workload by enhancing variation management.} Two major recurring activities in the exploration of multiple variations were variation storage, or tracking variation history, as W7 referred to it, and the comparison of multiple variations.
-W3, 6, 7, and 11 noted that the non-linear storage of the ABScribe interface necessitated less overhead to manage and revise multiple variations.
-W3 commented that by having the ABScribe interface manage storing variations for them, they were more able to focus on the writing task: \textit{``You're fully focused on the writing changes you're trying to make, as opposed to managing the state and managing your document and managing like, that kind of stuff.
+\textbf{F6: Variation Management}--ABScribe reduces task workload by enhancing variation management.
+Two major activities in the exploration of multiple variations were \textit{variation storage}, or tracking \textit{variation history}, as W7 referred to it, and \textit{variation comparison}.
+W3, 6, 7, and 11 noted that ABScribe's non-linear storage of variations necessitated less overhead to track \textit{variation history} and do \textit{variation comparisons} .
+W3 commented that by having the ABScribe interface manage \textit{variation storage} for them as opposed to manually placing text variations in the document, they were more able to focus on the writing task: \textit{``You're fully focused on the writing changes you're trying to make, as opposed to managing the state and managing your document and managing like, that kind of stuff.
 So that was the biggest difference for me.
 So I really liked that feature.
 And that made a huge difference in general to the task.
 But because I'm less focused on management of things, or management of my thoughts a little bit, it's a lot easier just using that, like the versioning system.''}

-While W3 touched on the ease of variation storage, W11 discussed how the Hover Buttons enhanced the ease with which they compared variations: \textit{``the feature made it easier to to do the comparisons, because then you can click the version that you're - you're comparing with, and then hover and look at the text [for the other variations].
+While W3 touched on the ease of \textit{variation storage}, W11 discussed how the Popup Toolbar enhanced the ease with which they did \textit{variation comparison}: \textit{``the feature made it easier to to do the comparisons, because then you can click the version that you're - you're comparing with, and then hover and look at the text [for the other variations].
 Whereas, with the Baseline, you have to both keep track of where the version you're comparing with is and also simultaneously figure out which version you're comparing to...so that is trickier than dealing with the new approach.''}